loveencounterflow/egyptian/typing-egyptian-transliteration.md

   (Menkheperre) in BT as `mn,xpr,ra` and display in *AE* *m*ono*l*iterals by way of a markup like `<aeml>mn,xpr,ra</aeml>`

-### Manuel de Codage ASCII Transliterations and the Corresponding Monoliterals
+### Manuel de Codage ASCII Transliterations and the Corresponding Uniliterals

 ```
 A 𓄿